madanyc/workfront-learn.en/help/custom-data/get-started-with-calculated-fields-and-expressions/get-started-with-calculated-fields-and-expressions.md

 ---
-title: Getting started with calculated fields and expressions
+title: Get started with calculated fields and expressions
 description:  Learn how to create expressions in calculated fields to gather unique custom data about the work being done for your organization.
 activity: use
 type: tutorial